MartinEesmaa/VVCEasy/README.md

 Do you know what you have skills in your programming?

-I know about batch file and HTML programmer.
+I know about batch file and HTML programming.
 Some hard programming languages might be difficult for me :/.
-Update of 19th February 2022: Maybe I should make C# Console program, that will be easy of Windows, Mac and Linux multi support.
+Update of 19th February 2022: Maybe I should make C# Console program, that will be easy for Windows, Mac and Linux multi support.

 If you have any questions or/and any issues, please go to Issues tab and create your issue.

-Or, you can chat us: https://matrix.to/#/#vvceasy:matrix.org
+Or you can chat us: https://matrix.to/#/#vvceasy:matrix.org
 -   Martin Eesmaa

 # Credits & Licenses